Alexander-Stuckey/st_aligner_singularity/README.md

-# st_aligner_singularity
+# A Singularity container for the ST aligner WebApp

-Singularity setup script for st_aligner
+This document details how to get set up and running with the ST aligner WebApp inside a singularity container.

-Development is being done inside vagrant vm for OS X
+Singularity can be found here: [http://singularity.lbl.gov/]